Product Identification & Regulatory Data

 The signal word for this substance is "danger".

-Prostaglandin E 2 is a solid appearing as white solid with white color.
+Prostaglandin E2 is a white solid appearing as white solid with white color.
+It has no data available odor.

 Soluble to 100 mM in DMSO and to 45 mM in ethanol